 More Interview Tips for Older Applicants

-While it’s not legal for employers to discriminate against job candidates based on your age, it may happen, but you can be prepared by taking certain steps such as making a great first impression with your physical appearance and talk about how your experience is an asset.
+Be prepared for age discrimination issues.
+While it’s not legal for employers to discriminate against job candidates based on your age, it still may happen.
+You can be prepared for this possibility, though, by taking certain steps such as making a great first impression with your physical appearance and talking about how your experience is an asset.
 Review more job interview tips for older job seekers.

-Your interviewer needs to know that you’re interested in the new job and one way to do that is to ask questions about the job and the company.
+Have questions ready to ask.
+Your interviewer needs to know that you’re interested in the new job, and one way to do that is to ask questions about the job and the company.
 Take some time to collect a few questions you can ask the interviewer.

 Of course, before you get an interview, you’ll have to start your job search.
 These job search tips for older workers will help you get started on your new career journey.